lupyuen/lupyuen.github.io/src/tinyemu2.md

   // If the Memory Address is not mapped... pr = get_phys_mem_range(s->mem_map, paddr);
   if (!pr) {

+    // Ignore the Upper Bits of the Memory Address.
-    // Because of T-Head MMU Flags, Emulator might write to 0x4000000030002088
+    // Because of T-Head MMU Flags, our Kernel might write to 0x4000000030002088
     // https://lupyuen.github.io/articles/plic3#t-head-errata
     switch(paddr & 0xfffffffffffful) {

       // If we're writing to uart_fifo_wdata:
-      // Print the character
+      // Print the character (val)
       case 0x30002088:
         char buf[1];
         buf[0] = val;